Money Calculator

 2

-Clear existing loans before applying
+Clear high-interest short-tenure loans before applying

 3

-Improve your CIBIL score to 750+
+Improve your CIBIL score to 750+ before applying

 4

-Extending tenure from 20 to 30 years reduces the required monthly EMI, allowing you to borrow more within the same FOIR limit.
-On a ₹75L loan at 8.5%: 20-year EMI = ₹65,084 (qualifies at ₹1.3L income); 30-year EMI = ₹57,640 (qualifies at ₹1.15L income).
-The trade-off: much higher total interest paid.
+Extending tenure from 20 to 30 years reduces the EMI required to service the same loan, allowing a higher principal within the same FOIR limit.
+On a ₹75L loan at 8.5%: 20-year EMI = ₹65,084 (needs ₹1.3L income at 50% FOIR); 30-year EMI = ₹57,640 (needs ₹1.15L income).
+Trade-off: total interest paid nearly doubles, so opt for a long tenure initially and prepay aggressively.

 5